compdemocracy/polis/client-admin/README.md

 ## Building for Production

-To build static assets for a production deployment, run
+To build static assets into `dist/` for a production deployment, run

 ```sh
 npm run build:prod